-New Orders
+Consolidated Homebuilding New Orders

 The number of new orders for 2005 increased 11% from 2004, and the value of new orders for 2005 increased 23% to \$5,928,815 from \$4,817,780 in 2004.
 The increase in the number of new orders was primarily attributable to an overall increase in the average number of active communities to 522 in 2005 as compared to 450 in 2004.
-Strong new order growth was experienced in each of our regions except the Washington region, which remained relatively flat with the prior year.
+Strong new order growth was experienced in each of our regions except the Washington (Washington, D.C. metropolitan area and adjacent counties in Maryland, Virginia, and West Virginia) region, which remained relatively flat with the prior year.
 Sales in the Washington region were negatively impacted by lower sales absorption during the second half of the year as compared to the same period in 2004 as a result of generally weaker market conditions within the region.
 The 23% increase in the value of new orders was attributable to both the aforementioned increase in the number of new orders and sustained housing demand year over year, which provided us the opportunity to raise selling prices, resulting in an 11% increase in the average selling price in 2005 as compared to 2004.

 The number of new orders for 2004 increased 5% from 2003, while the value of new orders for 2004 increased 22% to \$4,817,780 from \$3,950,413 in 2003.
 The increase in the number of new orders was attributable to an overall increase in the average number of active communities to 450 in 2004 as compared to 433 in 2003.
-Increases year over year in new orders in the Washington, North and South regions were offset partially by a 9% decrease in new orders for the Baltimore region.
+Each of our segments experienced increases year over year in new orders.
+The Mid Atlantic increase was affected by a 9% decrease in new orders for the Baltimore region.
 This decrease resulted primarily from a 7% decrease in the average number of active communities in the Baltimore region year over year, attributable primarily to development delays.
 The 22% increase in the value of new orders was primarily attributable to the aforementioned increase in the number of new orders and strong housing demand which provided us the opportunity to raise selling prices, resulting in a 16% increase in the average selling price in 2004 as compared to 2003.

-Gross Profit
+Consolidated Homebuilding Gross Profit